 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is exposed to interest rate risk because funds are borrowed at floating interest rates.
+The Company is not exposed to interest rate risk because funds are borrowed at fixed interest rates.
 Interest rate risk is measured by using the cash flow sensitivity for changes in variable interest rate.
-The borrowings of the Company are principally denominated in rupees having floating rates of interest.
-In order to optimize the company's position with regard to interest income and interest expenses and to manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instruments in its total portfolio.
+The borrowings of the Company are principally denominated in rupees with fixed rates of interest.
+In order to optimize the Company's position with regard to interest income and interest expenses and to manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate financial instruments in its total portfolio according to the Market.